A redesign of a logo can be a daunting thing for a business.

 Google Logo Redesign

-Google have been slowly edging towards a flatter logo with every logo revision in an attempt to streamline itself into the future.
+Google slowly edged towards a flatter logo with every logo revision in an attempt to streamline itself into the future.

 The latest iteration loses the serifs and joins the mainstream with a sans-serif font.